Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 FlexPoint’s AR Agents extend that further by autonomously adjusting outreach and escalation behavior based on payment history, invoice status, and account behavior while still keeping your team in control of exceptions and higher-level decisions.

-For most MSPs operating under standard commercial agreements, a 1.5% monthly late fee (18% annually) falls within the permitted range in many states, though exceptions and stricter consumer protections still exist.
+For most MSPs operating under standard commercial agreements, a 1.5% monthly late fee (18% annually) typically falls within the permitted range in many states, though exceptions and stricter consumer protections within the B2B context still exist.

 But the operational side matters just as much as the legal one.